Learn how to order low carb Subway like an expert with our keto menu.

-Get my Subway low carb menu with full macros and nutrition stats for all 101 of their low carb ingredients.
+Get my Subway low carb menu with full macros and nutrition stats for all their low carb ingredients.
 It’s a great resource for anyone eating keto, low carb, low sugar, or diabetic friendly.

 If you’re wondering if the Subway diet works, the answer is yes, if you do it low carb.

 Subway was the first stop on my low carb fast food challenge because it’s less than a 1/2 mile from my house and has the most locations of any fast food chain in America — 44,000+.
 My first visits were back in late 2017 as I was researching the low carb options for my keto diet.